 IMPORTANT NOTE: The best jeep trails in the American Southwest can only be driven in a reliable high-clearance 4-Wheel-Drive vehicle, when roads are dry.
 Do not attempt during or right after rain or with an inappropriate vehicle.
 If these roads are not for you, check out our suggestions for the best places to visit in a regular passenger vehicle.

 In the midst of the Coronavirus outbreak, citizens must stay indoors and limit contact with one another.
 We’re getting a bit stir-crazy.
 We’ve decided to put together a list of places in the Southwest you can drive to in order to get some fresh air without fear of bumping into too many people.
 Don’t worry – even if all people who read this decide to go to the same place, there is still plenty of space there for everyone!
 You may see people around, but you’ll still have plenty of personal space (I’ll take this statement back if this turns into a Burning Man turnout, but that’s highly unlikely.)
 Those with high-clearance 4WD vehicles can go even farther to explore these gorgeous wide open desert locations.
+That’s what this blog is about.
+If you’re towing an ATV, check out this resource for trail ideas all over the USA.

 Disclaimer: During these times of extreme uncertainty, you should take all safety precautions possible before heading out to remote areas.
 Refer to this blog from Backwoods for responsible social distancing.
 Please be smart, practice good ethics, follow Leave-No-Trace principles, and BE CAREFUL.